CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 ## View your performance data

-Now go to the Performance blade in your AI resource and view how your application was performing when it's under load.
+Wait for a 10-15 minutes for the Profiler to collect and analyze the data.
+Then go to the Performance blade in your AI resource and view how your application was performing when it's under load.

 ![View Performance][View-AIPerformance]